MarinoRICCARDIAuditeur/Hotel_room_management/README.md

 ## Notes
 - The project use **FastAPI**, **SQLAlchemy**, **pymysql** and **cryptography** (Important: if you want to rebuild, make sure `cryptography` stays in ``requirements.txt`)
 - The codebase is organized into **models**, **schemlas**, **services** and **controllers**.
+- It is not possible to book a room that is already occupied for a given period.
 - You can easily add new routes as needed !
 ---